A bass’ metabolism slows way down in the winter, so the fish can go a few days without eating if it gulps down one big baitfish.

 The lakes around my home are usually clear during the winter which is another reason to downsize my lures and tackle.
 The lakes also rarely freeze over so there are winter tournaments just about every weekend and some of the tournament competitors are even practicing throughout the week.
 This added fishing pressure makes winter bass even more finicky and prompts many anglers to downsize their baits.

 Winter weather also calls for downsizing baits to coax lethargic bass into biting.
 After a winter storm passes through, the ensuing cold front featuring bluebird sky days and frigid, calm weather causes bass to suspend over winter sanctuaries and wait for a warming trend to start feeding again.
-Small lures that suspend or slowly sink are the best bet for tempting these inactive fish.
+Small lures that suspend or slowly sink are best for tempting these inactive fish.

 Here are two lures I recommend for downsizing when bass are keying on smaller baitfish in clear water.